 Release 002 – Approved December 11, 2017.
 Complete revision of the Policy.

-This Policy will be reviewed annually to ensure it is current and effective.
+This Policy will be reviewed annually or as needed to ensure it is current and effective.